herrfennessey/carmen-and-dave/carmenAndDave/content/english/contact.md

 ################################## About #####################################
 about:
   enable : true
-  image : "images/company/about.jpg"
+  image : "images/postage-stamp.jpeg"
   title : "Let us know if you're coming" content : "We'd love to have you join us in Romania, but if it's too far, or you already have plans, we also understand.
   <br><br>The best way to let us know is to fill out the following Google form.
-If something changes in your plans, please
+If something comes up, or you need to reach out for any reason, please
   email us at the email address below, and we'll figure something out!"

   button: